drhsqlite/fossil-mirror/www/webpage-ex.md

   *  <a target='_blank' class='exbtn'
      href='../../../timeline?n=11&y=ci&c=2014-01-01&v=1'>Example</a>
-     The previous augmented with file changes.
+     The previous example augmented with file changes.

   *  <a target='_blank' class='exbtn'
      href='../../../timeline?n=25&y=ci&a=1970-01-01'>Example</a>